JimiIT92/BundlesMod/README.md

 # 👀 Can I put anything inside the Bundle?
 No, there are certain blocks/items that you can't put inside a Bundle.
-First, you can put another Bundle inside a Bundle, as it will most likely create a black hole at some point.
-For the same principle, you can't put any block/item that is related to a storage container, so for example you can't put a Chest, a Trapped Chest, a Shulker Box or an Ender Chest inside the Bundle, even if these are empty.
-However you can do the opposite, so a Bundle can be put inside those blocks without any issue.
+Which blocks or items you ask?
+Well, you can decide them!
+By default the mods comes with two tags, **bundle\_ignored\_blocks** and **bundle\_ignored\_items**.
+These two tags contains all the blocks and the items that can't be put inside a Bundle.
+By default you can't put another Bundle, a Chest, a Trapped Chest, an Ender Chest and any Shulker Box inside a Bundle.
+But if you wish you can always modify those tags to allow those blocks to be put inside the Bundle and create some black holes!
+Or even do the opposite and add other blocks or items that you don't want to be put inside the Bundle.
+Just make sure you put the right thing in the right tag (so blocks inside the **bundle\_ignored\_blocks** tag and items inside the **bundle\_ignored\_items** tag).
+The only limit is your creativity!

 # 🛍 How many items can fit inside a Bundle?
 You can put up to 64 items inside a Bundle.
 But as I mentioned above, you can only put half the maximum stack of the same item,